icetornado/Statistical-InferencStatistical-Inference-Course-Project/project.md

 ## [1] 0.625
 ```
 1. The sample mean **4.9720** (the vertical blue line in the plot) is very close to the theoretical (normal) mean **5.0000** (the vertical orange line in the plot), as predicted
-2. Similiarity, variance of the sample is **0.5954**, also approximately equals to variance of the normal variance **0.6250**
+2. Similiarity, the variance of the sample is **0.5954**, which is also approximately equal to the variance of the normal distribution **0.6250**

+### Conclusions
-3. From the above plot, the probability density functions of both sample and theoritical distribution almost overlaps each other.
+From the above plot, the probability density functions of both sample and theoritical distribution almost overlap each other.
 Or we can say that the distribution of the sample means follows the normal distribution, as stated in the Central Limit Theorem.